zzzprojects/docs/eval-expression.net/pages/documentations/helper-methods.md

 - AddMethod
 - Tokenize

-## AddMehod
+## AddMethod

-As the name specifies, the `AddMethod` allow you to add a method or extension method to the context.
+As the name specifies, the `AddMethod` allows you to add a method or extension method to the context.
 Then you can use this method to evaluate or compile your C# expression.

 For example, let's add a C# method that will add 2 numbers: